skuid/changelog/README.md

 ## Usage

 ```
-Usage of changelog:
+Usage:
+  changelog [flags]
+  changelog [command]

+Available Commands:
+  help        Help about any command
+  serve       Serve a webhook endpoint for PR validation

+Flags:
-      --changelog string                    The Changelog file to write.
+      --changelog string                    The file to write.
 Defaults to STDOUT if not set.
   -f, --from string                         The beginning commit.
 Defaults to beginning of the repository history
       --from-latest-tag                     If you use tags, set to true to get changes from latest tag.
       --git-dir $(pwd)/.git                 The path to the git directory.
 If no '--repo' is set, defaults to $(pwd)/.git.
 Only applies to local provider
+  -h, --help                                help for changelog
       --include-all                         Set to true to include all commits in the changelog.
 Commit messages that cannot be parsed will be placed in a section titled "Unknown".
   -p, --provider string                     The provider to use.
 Must be one of local, github (default "local")
   -r, --repo $(git remote get-url origin)   The repository URL.
 Defaults to $(git remote get-url origin) if using a local provider